kevingbrady/RaspberryPi_Timing/Decoders/Timing_Test_Code_CPP/README.md

-C++ Implementation of IRIGB Decoder
+## C++ Implementation of IRIGB Decoder

-Download and install wiringPi library with:
+# Download and install wiringPi library with:

 git clone git://git.drogon.net/wiringPi
 cd ~/wiringPi
 git pull
 ./build

-To Compile:
+# To Compile:

 g++ main.cpp -o irigb_cpp -lwiringPi -std=c++11 -pthread

-Run:
+# Run:

 sudo ./irigb_cpp

+# Changes from C Implementation

 All the variables that are used to keep track of the test information are placed inside a single "Decoder" class so the memory is released upon program exit.